 Yes, many of our homes require Minor Variance approvals and we are very familiar with this process.
 We’re also happy to take care of Conservation Halton approvals, Severances and Site Plan applications if required.

-Yes, our drawings are complete with full interior layouts including such things as kitchen and bathroom cabinetry, plumbing fixtures, door sizes and built-in cabinets.
-We usually also show key furniture pieces that have to be considered in certain spaces.
-For help with selecting interior colours and materials such as flooring and counter tops, we can refer you to one of our interior design colleagues.
+Our drawings are complete with full interior layouts including such things as kitchen and bathroom cabinetry, plumbing fixtures, door sizes and built-in cabinets.
+We also show key furniture pieces that have to be considered in certain spaces.
+We don’t get involved in selecting interior colours and finishes such as flooring, counter tops etc.: for help with selecting these items we can refer you to one of our interior design colleagues.

 Normally our clients approve the design drawings after 3 or 4 revision cycles, but we will work with you for as long as needed to arrive at a design you love.